Members Area

 PC PERASTO Gold in each section (4 altogether)

-6 SALON honorable mention in each section (24 altogether)
+6 SALON e-honorable mention in each section (24 altogether)

-SPECIAL DIPLOMA OF JURY MEMBER 6 in each section (24 altogether)
+SPECIAL E-DIPLOMA OF JURY MEMBER 6 in each section (24 altogether)

-All medals, as well as FIAP and PSA honorable mentions, will be sent as a post.
+All medals, as well as FIAP and PSA honorable mentions, will be sent as by post.

 CATALOG